Driving detection forward

 The page of illustrations is paired with a simple decision diagram – which allows trained community facilitators to identify children and families in need of support.

 Facilitators can then refer people in need to an in-depth assessment performed by a trained professional – allowing for care or further referral to available services.
-Download the overview of our Sri Lanka tool here.
+To download the tool, visit this page now.

 The percentage of individuals in need of mental health care who are denied access.
 (Kohn, Saxena, Levav & Saraceno, 2004)

 The percentage of children who were proactively detected through the tool as in need of psychological treatment during the pilot in oPt.